Grate-Oracle-Lewot/GrateCrystal/README.md

 make metro - Normal Johto starters, but all player and enemy Pokémon can only use Metronome, and never run out of PP for it.
 This is accomplished via making Struggle work like Metronome and causing it to trigger even if you still have PP left.
 As a result, Pokémon still learn moves as they level up, despite being unable to use them; this is done to allow them to learn HM moves for field use.
 Since this build is already silly and chaotic, I've allowed Metronome to call Thief in it, which it won't do in any other build; however, it can no longer call Spite, Disable, or Encore, since those would no longer do anything.

+make heart - Normal Johto starters, but now the lowercase letters "i" and "j" are dotted with hearts in all of the font files.

 make crystal11 - Supposed to build the 1.1 version of Pokémon Crystal, which implemented some minor bug fixes.
 Those fixes have been standardized in GrateCrystal, so this will now just build an identical ROM to the normal one, with the Johto starters.
 This and the next build are holdovers because I don't know how to properly remove their "hooks" from the code.

 make crystal11_vc - The Virtual Console version of Pokémon Crystal, which makes some additional changes on top of the 1.1 version, mostly related to linking with another player or disabling the Game Boy Printer.
 I recommend you just ignore this build.